UrbanCCD-UChicago/plenario-docs/source/includes/_query_syntax.md

 When you make a query against a specific dataset, you can filter against that dataset's attributes.
 You can find out the name and types of each dataset's attributes through the event and shape metadata endpoints.
+For a detailed list of all `field_type` options, consult the table at the bottom of [this PostgreSQL documentation](https://www.postgresql.org/docs/9.3/static/datatype.html).

 You can use the following binary operators: